jisanch6/bullet-train-NodeApp/README.md

 # bullet-train-NodeApp

-To view deployed version of applicaton please go to: https://bullet-train-jisanch6.herokuapp.com/ The front-end application does not implement all the features that the back-end of the application is capable of if implement.
+To view deployed version of applicaton please go to: https://bullet-train-jisanch6.herokuapp.com/ The front-end application does not implement all the features that the back-end of the application is capable of.
 To view the full capabilities and understand how the back-end works please review my postman documentation at: https://documenter.getpostman.com/view/11209291/TzCHCr7Z